anr-bmbf-pivot/Artifacts-CoNEXT23-DoC/06-07-evaluation/scripts/plots/README.md

-This script plots the link layer packet sizes of the different message types seen in our [`comp` experiments][experiment types] when using block-wise or GET method as depicted in Figure 13 in our paper and stores them as SVG and PDF file in `DATAPATH`.
+This script plots the link layer packet sizes of the different message types seen in our [`comp` experiments][experiment types] when using block-wise or GET method as depicted in Figure 13 in our paper and stores them as SVG and PDF files in `DATAPATH`.

 An example of the output can be seen below: